statistical-grimoire/book/data/MM-candy/README.md

     — Year in which the data were collected.

-- **blue**, **brown**, **green**, **orange**, **red**, **yellow** — Count of M&Ms of each respective color in the package.
+- **blue**, **brown**, **green**, **orange**, **red**, **yellow** — Count of M&Ms of each respective colour in the package.

 ## Source